-- The Corporation reported a net deficit of \$1,123.3 million on June 30, 2021, which comprised of \$1,600.4 million in total assets and \$417.4 million in deferred outflows of resources related to pension plan and post employment benefits, less \$3,061.4 million in total liabilities and \$79.8 million in deferred inflows of resources related to pension plan and post employment benefits. - The Corporation's net deficit was caused by the implementation of GASB 68/73, which represents approximately \$1,701.8 million in estimated pension plan and GASB 75, post employment benefit liability, net of related deferred outflows and inflows. - Increase in total assets of \$278.7 million, or 21.09%, in 2021 when compared to 2020. - Increase in total liabilities of \$210.9 million, or 7.4% in 2021. - Operating income decreased by \$8.3 million.
+- The Corporation reported a net deficit of \$950.9 million on June 30, 2022, which comprised of \$1,768.8 million in total assets and \$353.6 million in deferred outflows of resources related to pension plan and post-employment benefits, less \$2,988.7 million in total liabilities and \$84.5 million in deferred inflows of resources related to pension plan, post-employment benefits and operating leases. - Since the implementation of GASB 73 and GASB 75 (Pension and Other Post Employment Benefits, respectfully) in the year ended June 30, 2017, the Corporation began reflecting a net deficit in the accompanying Statement of Net Position.
+This deficit is caused by the recognition of its share of the liability of Commonwealth Employee Retirement System which impacts the Statement by approximately \$1,716.2 million, net of related deferred outflows and inflows.
+Except for the effect of recognizing these liabilities, the Corporation continues to achieve a positive change in net position from its operations of approximately \$172.4 million for the year ended June 30, 2022. - Increase in total assets of \$105.8 million, or 6.37%, in 2022 when compared to 2021. - Decrease in total liabilities of \$135.1 million, or 4.33% in 2022, when compared to 2021.

+• Operating income increased by \$122.1 million.
 The most significant changes affecting operating income include: